How to Beat the Intellectual Yet Idiot (IYI)

 Finally, corporate development is arguably the best alternative to PE: They care far less about prestige and pedigree and far more about your skills.

 And One More Thing: At the undergraduate level, search funds offer a great alternative to private equity because the work is similar but fewer students know about them.
-An upcoming article will cover that industry in-depth.
+Check out our in-depth coverage of search fund jobs.

 - Hedge Funds: Again, the trick is specialization.
 Don’t go for roles at Bridgewater or Och-Ziff doing long/short equity; work in turnaround consulting or a credit rating agency, both of which are feasible to get into from non-target schools, and then move to a smaller, distressed hedge fund.